Understanding the Testing of VR Applications

 VR App Testing:

 - Rigorous compatibility testing is required to ensure that product teams do not face any surprises when they go to market.
-Compatibility testing aids in measuring the performance of the application when it is accessed on different devices and platforms.
+It aids in measuring the performance of the application when it is accessed on different devices and platforms.
 It also helps to identify dangerous non-functional issues or bugs, including device overheating.

 - Protected VR testing station is required for engineers and testers to move without fear of being hurt